Back to articles list Articles Cookbook

 Melbourneair$ 2200.0018hr 50min

-If you want to go deeper into the nuances of SQL subqueries, check out the subqueries chapter of our interactive SQL Basics course, where you can find several examples and lots of practice exercises.
+If you want to go deeper into the nuances of SQL subqueries, check out our interactive SQL Subqueries course, where you can find several examples and lots of practice exercises.

 Advanced Subqueries